Transparency

 openf1.org

 All API responses are cached locally.
-Qualifying data refreshes every 48 hours; race results are cached permanently.
+Qualifying and sprint data refreshes every 48 hours; race results are cached permanently.
 Calendar and standings refresh every 6 hours.
+Weather forecasts refresh every 2 hours.

 Feature Engineering

 Each row in the training dataset represents one driver in one race.
-9 features are currently computed per driver.
+23 features are computed per driver.
 Features with no historical baseline fall back to field averages.
-Championship standings will be added as a feature from Round 4 onwards once enough 2026 data exists.

 High